Channel induced dynamics of quantum information in mixed state free QFTs: Results

+To invoke more complicated time evolution dynamics, we refer to the TFD state.
+It consists of two QFTs entangled with each other, hence the state is defined not only by the state of each of the QFTs but also by the entanglement interconnections between them which cause the correlations to appear in such a setup.
+For the sake of simplicity let us call the marginal QFTs states left and right.

-We would like to focus now on understanding the time-dependent setup for the Thermofield Double State which is built up out of two copies of QFTs entangled with each other.
-We measure, during the time evolution, the entanglement entropy of a subsystem consisting of an interval of length $l$ on the left side of the TFD and of the corresponding interval of length $l$ on the right side of the TFD.
-The characteristics of such a chosen subsystem are defined via the entanglement interaction between two sides of the TFD.
-Specifically, we study the entanglement entropy growth in the setting of free evolution \cite{Chapman_2019} and the evolution disturbed at $t =0.06$ by the classical mixing channel applied on the whole left side of the TFD and immediately followed by Petz Recovery map perturbation also applied to whole left side (see Figure \ref{fig:TFD}).
-Such combination of channels leaves both sides of the TFD state unchanged, however, it modifies the cross-terms of covariance matrix defining the entanglement between the interconnected regularized QFTs.
-Namely, the restrictions of this state either to the left or to the right side obtained via a trace operation are not altered, however, the correlations between canonical operators from different sides are modified.
-As one of the main findings of this work, we discover that, after such a procedure the entanglement entropy still saturates at the same level, however, immediately after the operation, it takes a value in the proximity of the plateau which manifests that the system has thermalized.
+Let us consider the following scenario.
+We measure, during the time evolution, the entanglement entropy of a subsystem consisting of an interval of length $l$ on the left side of TFD and of the corresponding interval of length $l$ on the right side.
+The characteristics of such a subsystem are defined by the entanglement interaction between the two sides of the TFD.
+Specifically, we study the entanglement entropy growth in the setting of free evolution \cite{Chapman_2019} and the evolution disturbed at $t =0.06$ by the classical mixing channel applied on the whole left side of TFD and immediately followed by Petz Recovery map perturbation also applied to whole left side (see Figure \ref{fig:TFD}).
+Such a combination of channels leaves both sides of the TFD state unchanged, however, it modifies the cross-terms of covariance matrix defining the entanglement between the interconnected regularized QFTs.
+Namely, the restrictions of this state either to the left or to the right side, obtained via a trace operation, are not altered; however, the correlations between canonical operators from different sides are modified.

+As one of the main findings of this work, we discover that after such a procedure, the entanglement entropy still saturates at the same level; however, immediately after the operation, it takes a value in proximity to the plateau, which indicates that the system has thermalized.
+Hence, in the long run no sign of introduced channel action prevails.
+The long-term effect of the Petz recovery map is to perfectly recover the system, although the entanglement terms were altered.
+This alteration manifests itself only just after the channel application via faster thermalization, but the final effect is the same.